the-fang/Insight-DataEngineering-Challenge/README.md

 #### 1) reader(n):

-This function reads the lines of input files, strips them of \n characters and splits them at the occurence of pipeline.
+This function reads the lines of input files, strips them of '\n' characters and splits them at the occurence of pipeline.
 It takes file name as input.
 Returns a list of lists.